MiDataInt/mdi-desktop-app/docs/usage.md

 you must click **(Re)Install** to install the needed MDI repositories and packages.

-Usually, you can skip re-installation in future visits to the app.
+Usually, you can skip re-installation in future visits.
-However, if/when you want to update to a new version of R, you must click (Re)Install again.
+However, when you want to update to a new version of R, you must click (Re)Install again.
 You might also sometimes want to force a hard update of all code.

-The MDI requires many resources to run, so installation will take many minutes, especially on a Linux server where code needs to be compiled.
+The MDI requires many resources to run, so initial installation will take many minutes, especially on a Linux server where code needs to be compiled.
 It will go much faster the second time.